 Aspirational Marketing 2.0

-For years on end celebrity endorsement has been celebrated as the ultimate kick for consumer brands seeking to unleash mass desire.
+For years on end, celebrity endorsement has been celebrated as the ultimate kick for consumer brands seeking to unleash mass desire.
 From Borg/ Federer & Rolex to Ronaldo & Nike the strategy was straightforward and – indeed – quite successful.
-It went like this: If a super star with mass appeal in sports, entertainment or whatever publicly praises the brand … Read More
+It went like this: If a superstar with mass appeal in sports, entertainment, or whatever publicly praises the brand and/or … Read More

 3D & VR Entertainment – Nice, But a Blue Ocean it is Not

-I just learned that Zuck’s Oculus Go, which will hit the market today, may finally allow Facebook to also arrive in the hardware world.
-Apart from a super reduced user interface, prime visual performance and, yes, price, Oculus Go achieves what made Apple great as well: combining excellent hard & software with good and more or less mutually exclusive content … Read More
+I just learned that Zuck’s Oculus Go, which will hit the market today, may finally allow Facebook to arrive in the hardware world.
+Apart from a super reduced user interface, prime visual performance, and, yes, price, Oculus Go achieves what made Apple great as well: combining excellent hardware & software with good and more or less mutually exclusive content (via … Read More